8ft0/study-guide/docs/linux/containers/k8s.md

   kubectl get pods -l <label-key>=<label-value>
   ```

-By using this cheat sheet, new starters can efficiently navigate Kubernetes command line operations and perform essential tasks with confidence.
+By using this study sheet, new starters can efficiently navigate Kubernetes command line operations and perform essential tasks with confidence.